commonpike/fairpost/README.md

 entry point, using Node.
 It supports Facebook, Instagram, Reddit, Twitter, YouTube and LinkedIn.

+Fairpost behaves like a feed, not a calendar.
+By default, there is only one scheduled post for each platform.
+Once it is published, the next post may be scheduled.

-A Feed is just a folder on disk, and all subfolders are Source Posts, containing at least one text file (the post body) and optionally images or video.
-The Source Post will be transformed into real posts for each connected platform.
+A Feed is just a bunch of folders on disk, and all subfolders in each folder are Source Posts, containing at least one text file (the post body) and optionally images or video.
+The Source Post will be transformed into destination posts for each connected platform.

 Fairpost is *opinionated*, meaning, it will decide how a Source Post with contents can best be presented